sanyassyed/DataEngineering_DataExpertBootcamp/documentation/notes.md

 WHERE age_rnk = 1;
 ```

-* Some databases support `EXPLAIN ANALYZE` for runtime execution details.
+* Some databases support `EXPLAIN or ANALYZE` for runtime execution details.

 ---